jetspiking/IoT_Exercises/README.md

 All exercises have been programmed in Visual Studio Code with the PlatformIO plugin.

-# Finite State Machine TrafficLight
+# Finite State Machine

 **Project Description**
-This project applies the FSM design pattern in combination with two traffic lights.
+This project applies the FSM design pattern in combination with two (mini) traffic lights.
 These lights can switch states, depending on a button press or timer.

 The following states and transitions have been implemented for each traffic light:
 | State | Transitions To State | Cause Of Transition |